Bag boundaries for quasispinor confinement within nanolanes on a graphene sheet: Results

-The gap function $\epsilon_\text{g}$ is shown in Fig. \ref{fig:fig2}, main set, as a function of the nanolane width $w$ for selected fixed values of $|\Delta|$.
+The gap function $\epsilon_\text{g}$ for an armchair nanolane is shown in Fig. \ref{ac-e}, solid blue line, as a function of the nanolane width $w$.
 As dictated by Eq. \eqref{ep-ac}, $\epsilon_\text{g}$ is a continuous piecewise linear function of $w$ with specific peaks and troughs.
-The peak values of $\epsilon_\text{g}$ vary over a wide range (dropping from $\epsilon_\text{g}\sim 10$~eV to sub-eV values) as the nanolane width is increased modestly (from $w/d\sim 1$ up to 8).
+The peak values of $\epsilon_\text{g}$ vary over a wide range (dropping from $\epsilon_\text{g}\simeq 8$~eV to sub-eV values) as the nanolane width is increased modestly (from $w/d\sim 1$).
+The bandgap vanishes at the troughs that are obtained at $w_\ast = (3d/4)\ell $ for $\ell=1, 2, 3, \ldots$, as visualized in Fig. \ref{ac-e}.
+These particular widths identify the {\em metallic states} of armchair nanolanes.

-The bandgap vanishes at the troughs.
-These particular widths thus identify the metallic states of armchair nanolanes.
-As seen in the graph, the peaks and troughs shift to the left as $|\Delta|$ is increased from zero.
-For a given $w$, this means that $\epsilon_\text{g}$ can vary nonmonotonically with $|\Delta|$.
-This raises another interesting question whether an armchair nanolane of a given width can be `metalized'; i.e., its gap can be reduced to zero by tuning $|\Delta|$.

-To address this question, we show $\epsilon_\text{g}$ as a function of $|\Delta|$ for selected fixed values of $w$ in the inset of Fig. \ref{fig:fig2}.
-As seen, for $w/d=4$ and 7 (dashed curves), the bandgap displays a cusp at $|\Delta|=0.5$.
-By contrast, for $w/d=5$ and 8 (solid curves), it displays a trough (resembling an inverted cusp) that touches the $\epsilon_\text{g}=0$ axis.
-These latter cases represent {\em metalizable} states of armchair nanolanes.
-For a nanolane of width $w$, these states are obtained when $1/2\leq (4w/3d)-\ell< 1$ for nonnegative integer $\ell$ as noted above.
-Thus, an insulating nanolane even with sizable bandgap can be metalized by adjusting $|\Delta|$ to an appropriate value; e.g., for $w/d=5$ and 8, this occurs at $|\Delta|\simeq 0.85$ (Fig. \ref{fig:fig2}, inset).

-Our results also reveal bandgap {\em universality} for $\Delta \!=\!0$.
-This corresponds to symmetric armchair nanolanes with identical boundary conditions $\textsf{p}_\textrm{B}\!=\!\textsf{p}_\textrm{T}\!=\!\textsf{p}$.
-In this case, the predicted bandgap \eqref{k-ac} and, in fact, the whole spectrum of low-energy excitations become independent of the boundary permeability $\textsf{p}$.
-This implies universal properties relative to quasispinor currents at the two boundaries which is itself indicative of coexisting time-reversal and parity-mirror symmetries in this special case.
-The time-reversal symmetry of the underlying graphene Dirac model guarantees block-diagonal Hamiltonian and $\gamma$-matrices \eqref{gam}.
-It thus allows one to impose the bag boundary conditions independently on the 2-spinor field $\psi_\pm$.
-On the other hand, since the quasispinor currents transform as $J_\pm^\myperp(y)\!\to\!
-J_\pm^\myperp(-y)$ under the mirror transformation $y\!\to\! -y$, this symmetry is preserved only if the two boundaries are identical.
-In asymmetric nanolanes with $\textsf{p}_\textrm{B}\!\neq\!\textsf{p}_\textrm{T}$, the mirror symmetry is violated locally which can be interpreted as unequal quasiparticle densities being induced near the boundaries.